 Who?
-Experienced Researcher / Scientific Supervisor / OEID
+Postdoctoral Researcher / Scientific Supervisor / OEID

 How?
-Write the part B of the proposal (description of your project) according to the proposal templates provided in the Participant Portal Submission Service.
+Part B must be completed offline, using the templates that you downloaded in Step 3, and the finished documents must then be uploaded to the Participant Portal.
+Write the part B of the proposal (description of your project) according to the proposal templates provided in the Portal Submission Service.
 Read them carefully and try to understand what is expected in each section in the light of the previous documents.
 Also, keep in mind that evaluators, although they are experts in your field, may not be experts in the research objectives of your project.
 Therefore, write your proposal from a technical point of view, but one that can be understood by any colleague in your field.

 You should initially focus your efforts on the design of the research project of the excellence section.
 The 40% chance of getting the funding depends on it.
 The project must be original and innovative (not incremental), the objectives ought to have at least a European scope (e.g. strategic EC policies, significant advancement of the state of the art of your discipline, roadmaps, current social challenges, white papers, etc.) and, it should spring from the union of your backgrounds (supervisor & fellow) in research (double transfer of knowledge).

-MSCA Individual Fellowships Handbook 2019 (New): This unofficial document has been prepared by MSCA's network of NCPs (Net4Mobility).
-This handbook consists of the official 2019 annotated templates.
+MSCA Individual Fellowships Handbook 2021: This unofficial document has been prepared by MSCA's network of NCPs (Net4Mobility).
+This handbook consists of the official 2021 annotated templates.
 Inside there are explanations, examples and tips on how to write the different sections in an easy way.
-This guide can be considered as a reference book in the proposal drafting phase..
+This guide can be considered as a reference book in the proposal drafting phase.

 Part of the information you are requested to provide in the proposal has to do with the Universidad Complutense as an institution hosting your project.
 There are parts of the proposal (1.2, 1.3, 2.2, 2.3, 3.2, 3.3 and 5) that are in this sense host-institution-dependent.
 To help in writing these parts of the proposal please download and make use of the following document.
 DO NOT USE IT AS A "COPY-PASTE TURNKEY SOLUTION".